Skip to content

 generation of leaders.

-Every month, LinkBot covers one frontier topic — quantum computing, digital twins, AI for science, robotics and autonomy — and connects it to real career paths at National Labs, federal agencies, and industry.
+Every month, LinkBot covers one frontier topic — quantum computing, digital twins, AI for science, robotics, synthetic biology — and connects it to real career paths at National Labs, federal agencies, and industry.
 Written for ambitious students who want to understand what's actually happening at the edge of science and technology.

 What you get